dcernst/dcernst.github.io/_posts/2012-07-06-von-neumann-quote.md

   - quote
 format: quote
 ---

-If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is.
+<i class="fa fa-quote-left fa-2x fa-pull-left fa-border"></i><p class="lead">If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is.</p>